 Public outreach and associated input have been conducted and evaluated to help establish proposed population objectives.
 Evaluation of newly available optional hunter satisfaction data from our annual hunter harvest surveys as well as public meetings held around the state have been invaluable to understanding hunter perspectives.
 The optional hunter satisfaction data will also be valuable information to gauge hunter satisfaction in the different deer DAUs from year to year since these questions will be asked every year.
 In addition, the draft plan was posted for 30 days for a public comment period to evaluate the proposed objectives.
-Ultimately, most hunters in public meetings and in the harvest data would like to see more deer across the landscape, but also recognize the challenges of habitat conditions, predators, competition for forage, and game damage conflict.
-The plan will be presented to the Colorado Parks and Wildlife Commission meeting in Rifle, CO on February 7th, 2023 and will be voted on for approval at a following meeting.
+Ultimately, most hunters in public meetings and in the harvest data would like to see more deer across the landscape, but also recognize the challenges of habitat conditions, habitat loss, predators, competition for forage, and game damage conflict.
+The plan was presented to the Colorado Parks and Wildlife Commission meeting in Steamboat, CO on April 6th, 2023 and will be voted on for approval at the May Commission meeting.